 The Park community is proud of Adrienne's academic and athletic accomplishments both while at Park and now at Yale.
 Here at Park, Adrienne was a three-time All Conference player ('08, '09, '10), Academic All America 2010, First Team High School All America 2010, Two time IAAM B Conference champion ('09, '10), and captain of team 2010.
 She was captain of both the basketball and soccer teams, as well, and was named All Conference for basketball.

-Greg White is president and CEO of LEARN Charter Schools in Chicago.
 The charter school group was one of the recipients of a $1,000,000 gift from Oprah Winfrey.
-White is also an adjunct professor at the Kellogg School of Management at Northwestern University.
-Read more about LEARN Charter Schools at http://www.learncharter.org/home
+Greg is also an adjunct professor at the Kellogg School of Management at Northwestern University.
+Read more about LEARN Charter Schools at http://www.learncharter.org/home.

 Dr. Edward Witten, a mathematical physicist at the Institute for Advanced Study in Princeton, received the Fields Medal in 1990 for his work in string theory.
 In 2012, Witten was among the nine recipients of a new prize rewarding work at the cutting edges of physics research.
 The $3 million Fundamental Physics Prize was awarded for the first time in 2012.
 Witten and three other recipients work at the Institute for Advanced Study in Princeton, NJ. where they work on theories trying to tie together the basic particles and forces of the universe, particularly with string theory.